hypersign-protocol/docs/hypersign-identity-network/developers/hid-ssi-sdk/hypersign-decentralized-identifier-dids.md

     namespace: 'testnet',   // OPTIONAL namespace of did, Default '' });

-// OR Just initalize with offlineSigner const hypersignDid = new HypersignDID({
+// OR Just initialize with offlineSigner const hypersignDid = new HypersignDID({
     offlineSigner
 })